Last Updated on February 8, 2023 by Dave Schoenbeck

 What You Can Outsource

 You can outsource almost any position your company needs.
-A few examples: outside bookkeepers, HR specialists, staffing companies, engineers, CAD operators, software specialists, marketing agencies, social media experts, PR companies, website builders, payroll preparers, graphic designers, security firms, sales lead callers, sales trainers, salespeople and more.
+A few examples: outside bookkeepers, HR specialists, staffing companies, engineers, CAD operators, software specialists, marketing agencies, social media experts, PR companies, website builders, payroll preparers, graphic designers, security firms, sales lead callers, sales trainers, salespeople, and more.

 4 Outsourcing Advantages

 If your business is small, the costs of a full-time hire can cripple you financially.
 Outsourcing can give you more bang for your buck and allows you to focus your money where it matters most.
-Contrary to popular belief, outsourcing doesn’t have to cost an arm and a leg; all things considered, the pricing is comparable to what you’d pay for a new, full-time employee.
+Moreover, contrary to popular belief, outsourcing doesn’t have to cost an arm and a leg; all things considered, the pricing is comparable to what you’d pay for a new, full-time employee.

 Outsourcing also gives you better flexibility based on demand and seasonal rhythm.
 For example, you can outsource during your peak sales months and scale back when things slow down, something you couldn’t do with a full-time employee.

 Also, outsiders can bring a higher level of expertise and specialization than an entry-level new hire would be able to.
-Companies you might outsource to have seen a lot; they’re good at what they do, and they get it done efficiently.
+Companies you might outsource to have seen a lot; they’re good at what they do and get it done efficiently.
 Many outsourcing advantages rest on the quality of the work you will receive and the professionalism involved.

 Outsourcing can be a great way to grow your business more efficiently.
 Click on my contact form and schedule a complimentary video call with me to create a customer outsourcing strategy and discuss some outsourcing pros and cons for your business.